DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/reference/filtering-state.md

 ### FilterOperation

-Describes a filter operation name.
-Can be one of the built-in operations or a custom one.
+Describes a filter operation.
+Accepts one of the built-in operations or a custom string.

 Type: `string`